veksh/ovfconf/README.md

 OVF Environment is a way to pass arbitrary data to guest VM on power on, widely used to customize network parameters while deploying OVF templates.
-In form of "vApp properties" it could be used to customize VM metadata and pass it from vCenter to VM at startup.
-This script is quick implementation of arbitrary OS customization.
-It is relatively easy to fix and extend and does not have external dependences like XML parsers, making it easy to integrate it in golden VM templates or OVF images.
+In form of "vApp properties" it could be used to customize VM metadata and pass it from vCenter to VM at startup, and this script using that for OS customization.
+Script is short, relatively easy to extend and not have external dependences like XML parsers, making it easy to integrate it in golden VM templates or OVF images.

-See [OVF specification][ovf-spec] and William Lam [blog][lam-ovf-environment] for further details about OVF Environment, and old VMware [blog][vmware-ovf-blog] for some earlier example of OS customization script.
+See [OVF specification][ovf-spec] and William Lam [blog][lam-ovf-environment] for further details about OVF Environment, and VMware [blog][vmware-ovf-blog] for some earlier example of OS customization script.

 [ovf-spec]: http://dmtf.org/sites/default/files/standards/documents/DSP0243_1.1.1.pdf